the-raspberry-pi-guy/nextage-PID-tuning/README.md

 * 28/04
   * Seems that the URDFs for Baxter and Nextage are very similar.
 Each joint has the same terms - including the dynamics damping that wasn't in the Nextage originally.
   * Exploring implicitSpringDamper term in Gazebo configuration of Baxter
+  * Big breakthrough with implicitSpringDamper - seems to have completley removed the vibration issues and can now tune PID as expected